Gastric Dilatation and Gastric Rupture

 Abdominal pain may be either acute due to complete obstruction of the intestinal lumen or chronic due to partial occlusion of the lumen.
 If the occlusion of the intestinal lumen is complete, the horse is acutely painful and has gastric reflux, and distended loops of small intestine are palpable per rectum.
 It may be possible to palpate the turgid intussusception, especially if the ileum is involved.
 Because the strangulated intussusceptum is contained within the intussuscipiens, the WBC count in the peritoneal fluid may not reflect the degree of intestinal damage.

 Treatment requires surgery to reduce the intussusception, if possible, followed by resection and anastomosis.
-Due to the edema and hemorrhage in the wall of the affected intestine, it may be difficult to assess the viability of the bowel.
+Because of the edema and hemorrhage in the wall of the affected intestine, it may be difficult to assess the viability of the bowel.
 Additionally, the damage to the intussusceptum may result in the development of adhesions.
 If the jejunum is involved, a jejuno-jejunal anastomosis must be performed.
 If the intussusception involves only the ileum, the affected intestine must be resected and a jejuno-cecal anastomosis performed.
 If the ileum has invaginated into the cecum, the terminal portion of the ileum should be transected close to the cecum and a jejuno-cecal anastomosis performed.
 The prognosis for survival is good if surgery is performed before the intussusception has become irreducible.
-The prognosis is fair to poor in the latter case due to the development of peritonitis, ileus, adhesions, and abscess formation.
+The prognosis is fair to poor in the latter case because of the development of peritonitis, ileus, adhesions, and abscess formation.

 A small-intestinal volvulus is seen when the intestine rotates on its mesenteric axis >180°.
 As the degree of the rotation increases, the vascular supply to the intestine is lost.
 Presumably because of its attachment to the cecum, the distal aspect of the volvulus is the ileum in most cases.

 Treatment involves surgical correction of the volvulus via a ventral midline celiotomy.
 If the intestine is nonviable, it must be resected and an anastomosis performed.
 The prognosis for survival depends on the duration of illness and amount of intestine that must be resected.
 Prognosis is good with early detection and surgery.
-Horses with a longer period of illness preoperatively, or postoperative ileus and peritonitis, are at increased risk of adhesion formation.
+Horses with a longer period of illness preoperatively, or those that develop postoperative ileus and peritonitis, are at increased risk of adhesion formation.
 It has been suggested that euthanasia is warranted if >50% of the length of the small intestine must be removed.
 However, results of an experimental study in ponies indicated that removal of 70% of the small intestine did not result in malabsorption provided the ponies were fed several (8) small pelleted meals each day.

 Colic due to pedunculated lipomas is seen in horses >10 yr old.
 Pedunculated lipomas are suspended from the mesentery by a stalk or pedicle, which wraps around a segment of intestine, occluding the lumen of the intestine and interfering with its blood supply.
 The lipoma frequently forms a knot with the pedicle.